 Unwind at These 15 Southwest Michigan Wineries This Season

-West Michigan has quickly become a juggernaut in the wine world, with Lake Michigan granting the region more temperate seasons and allowing vineyards and southwest Michigan wineries to flourish.
+West Michigan has quickly become a juggernaut in the wine world, with Lake Michigan granting the region more temperate seasons and allowing vineyards to flourish.

 There’s a diverse group of winemakers in the area, each creating and showcasing a wide variety of flavors.
 In Michigan's Southwest region, you'll find classic tastes, new innovations, bold fruit wines, the oldest winery in the state and much more.
 Many southwest Michigan wineries offer tours, events, and tastings, enabling you to get the most out of each glass.
 If you're new to the world of wine, plan a trip to a winery for a tasting tour for exposure to a wide variety of different wine styles.